 London, 19 November 2019: The online pension provider is bringing like-minded “pentechs” together to create new ideas to engage consumers and raise awareness.

-PensionBee, the UK’s leading online pension provider, is bringing together brilliant minds from across the UK’s “pentech” industry to challenge themselves to create an online concept that increases awareness of pension scams and how to protect against them.
+PensionBee, a leading online pension provider, is bringing together brilliant minds from across the UK’s “pentech” industry to challenge themselves to create an online concept that increases awareness of pension scams and how to protect against them.

 On 29th November 2019, PensionBee has invited cross-company teams from some of the UK’s most ambitious digital pension platforms including Nutmeg, AgeWage and Smart Pension, to work with them to develop an engaging online solution to raise awareness of online scams, which last year saw victims lose an average of £82,000*.